AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tBodyAccJerk-std()-Z
 ```
-Description   : The standard deviation of the time domain body acceleration jerk signal in z axis.
+Description   : Standard deviation of the time domain body acceleration jerk signal in z axis.
                 In this Tidy Data Set, each value of tBodyAccJerk-std()-Z is the average for each
                 activity and each subject.
 Class         : Numeric